Planning & Zoning Commission

 The Planning & Zoning Commission (P&Z)meets at 9:30 a.m. and meetings shall be held at least twice a month with the exception of months with scheduled ZIPPOR meetings (February, May, August and November).

 Phoenix, Arizona 85003

-The Zoning, Infrastructure, Policy, Procedure and Ordinance Review (ZIPPOR) Committeeshall be held on a Thursday during even numbered months.
+The Zoning, Infrastructure, Policy, Procedure and Ordinance Review (ZIPPOR) Committeeshall be held once per quarter in February, May, August, and November.